rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieves-a-list-of-servers-servers.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-.. _get-retrives-a-list-of-servers-servers:
+.. _get-retrieves-a-list-of-servers-servers:

-Retrives a list of servers
+Retrieves a list of servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::